-During an election period Councillors should take particular care as legislation relating to electoral matters will apply to the online publication of electoral material or statements relating to the election.
-For example, if you publish a statement on your personal blog regarding another candidate the Representation of the People Act 1983 may apply.
+During an election period, Councillors should take particular care as legislation relating to electoral matters will apply to the online publication of electoral material or statements relating to the election.
+For example, if you publish a statement on your personal social media page regarding another candidate, the Representation of the People Act 1983 may apply.
 Under this legislation it is a criminal offence to make or publish a false statement of fact about the personal character or conduct of an election candidate.

-What happens if I breach the Social Media Policy?
+What happens if I breach the Members' Social Media Policy?

 It depends upon the nature of the breach.
 However, punishment for a serious breach of the Policy may lead to a code of conduct complaint or even personal liability or criminal charges.
-This page is intentionally left blank